Published by Jeremy. Last Updated on November 22, 2023.

 We love our local Pittsburgh food truck scene and have to admit that we lament the early demise of the food truck park.
 When we started thinking about it, we realized there are very few food truck rallies in Pittsburgh- especially those at any regular interval (the Millvale Food Truck Roundup is one of the only ones that is semi-frequent).
 With having dozens upon dozens of amazing trucks, we simply think the city needs more public gatherings of them.

-It got us thinking about annual events like Picklesburgh or the Three Rivers Regatta and how the city would shut the Clemente Bridge down to make it a pedestrian-only walkway for vendors and food trucks.
+It got us thinking about annual events like Picklesburgh or the Three Rivers Regatta (seemingly no longer occurring) and how the city would shut the Clemente Bridge down to make it a pedestrian-only walkway for vendors and food trucks.
 While we are not terribly big fans of the crowds those bring (especially Picklesburgh which can be so busy that the bridge is impossible to navigate), a monthly closure for six or eight food trucks, maybe a mobile bar, and an array picnic tables on the bridge for a few hundred people could be a pretty awesome time.

 Speaking of food trucks, why aren't food boats a thing?
 We have three rivers and no one sells food on them.
 Personally we would love a floating taco boat or an ice cream boat patrolling the rivers, docked outside of PNC Park or at the Point, or stationed elsewhere along the river trail.